dimp-s/YifyMovieScraper/README.md

 Hi.
 This web app helps you download the torrents for trending movies from the [yify-movies](yts.mx) website.
 Made using java springboot and the Jsoup library for scraping.

-After cloning and running the project, you can test the following apis using your preferred api request app or your browser for now:
+After cloning and running the project, you can test the following apis using your preferred api request app or your browser:

 - localhost:[PORT]/getAll -> To get all currently trending movies.
 - localhost:[PORT]/popular -> To download the torrentfile for the topmost trending movie.
 - localhost:[PORT]/getAllPopular -> To download the torrentfile for all trending movies.
 - localhost:[PORT]/topThree -> To download the torrentfile for top 3 trending movies.
 [Cron scheduling enables to process request every Friday evening.
 Movie night!]
-- localhost:[PORT]/one -> To download the selected movie.
+- localhost:[PORT]/one?title=someTitle&url=someURL.com -> To download the selected movie

 **NOTES**